-Why I Love this Chimichurri Shrimp and Broccoli Skillet
+Why I Love this Low FODMAP Chimichurri Shrimp and Broccoli Skillet

 I discovered this Chimichurri Shrimp Broccoli Skillet recipe by Primavera Kitchen during my first Whole30, and from that point forward, it was on regular dinner rotation at our house.
 My family just loves this recipe, especially my toddler who absolutely loves both broccoli and shrimp.
 Personally, I always feel so good after eating it as it's so healthy and nutritious.

-When I switched to eating a low FODMAP diet, I took this skillet along with me, replacing the garlic with garlic infused olive oil, cutting down the broccoli so that only the low FODMAP broccoli heads are used, and making a few tweaks to the chimichurri sauce.
-I feel I've maintained the amazing flavour of the original recipe while adding my own unique spin.
+When I switched to eating a low FODMAP diet, I took this skillet along with me, replacing the garlic with garlic-infused olive oil, cutting down the broccoli so that only the low FODMAP broccoli heads are used, and making a few tweaks to the chimichurri sauce.
+I feel I've maintained the amazing flavor of the original recipe while adding my own unique spin.

 Attempts at Using Small Kitchen Gadgetry

-Speaking of cast iron, the equipment I use to make this chimichurri shrimp brocolli skillet include:
+Speaking of cast iron, the equipment I use to make this low FODMAP Chimichurri Shrimp and Broccoli skillet includes:

-Chimichurri Shrimp Brocolli Skillet: Ingredients & Tips for Success
+Low FODMAP Chimichurri Shrimp and Broccoli Skillet: Ingredients & Success Tips

-To add garlicy flavour without actual garlic, I heat up 2 tbsp of garlic infused olive oil in my cast iron skillet on medium heat.
-I saute the shrimp until they're pink, which takes about 5 minutes total, flipping them after about 2.5 minutes.
-Then, I remove the shrimp and remaining garlic oil to a plate and add 1 tbsp of extra virgin olive oil (not garlic infused).
+To add garlicy flavor without actual garlic, I heat up 2 tablespoons of garlic-infused olive oil in my cast iron skillet on medium heat.
+I sauté the shrimp until they're pink, which takes about 5 minutes total, flipping them after about 2.5 minutes.
+Then, I remove the shrimp and remaining garlic oil to a plate and add 1 tablespoon of extra virgin olive oil (not garlic-infused).
 I swirl the olive oil in the skillet and quickly add:

-According to Monash University’s Low FODMAP diet app, the heads of broccoli are tolerable for most people with IBS in quantities of up to 3/4 cup.
-Broccoli stems are higher in FODMAPs, so I cut them off to keep this recipe low FODMAP.
-If you don’t care about FODMAPs, you can use a combination of broccoli heads and stems.
+According to Monash University's Low FODMAP diet app, broccoli is tolerable for most people with IBS in quantities of up to ¾ cup.

 I've also tested this recipe using frozen broccoli and it turned out well.
 I just threw them into the skillet frozen and cooked them as described below, just for a minute or two longer.